andrewjohnston99/3PDC/README.md

 4. Check that Python 3 is installed using the following command: `$python3 --version` .
 Our OS came preinstalled with Python 3.7.3 however anything newer than this should be supported.
 If issues arise, consider matching our version.

-5. Install Node.js using the following command: `sudo apt-get install nodejs` .

-6. Install & Configure the Samba NAS Software using the following steps:
+5. Install & Configure the Samba NAS Software using the following steps:

     1. Run the following command: `sudo apt install samba samba-common-bin`